- What is PyTorch? How can you get started with it from scratch? We’ll cover all of that in this article

 Every once in a while, there comes a library or framework that reshapes and reimagines how we look at the field of deep learning.
 The remarkable progress a single framework can bring about never ceases to amaze me.

-I can safely say PyTorch is on that list of deep learning libraries.
+I can safely say PyTorch is on that list of deep learning frameworks.
 It has helped accelerate the research that goes into deep learning models by making them computationally faster and less expensive (a data scientist’s dream!).

 I’ve personally found PyTorch really useful for my work.
 I delve heavily into the arts of computer vision and find myself leaning on PyTorch’s flexibility and efficiency quite often.

 So in this article, I will guide you on how PyTorch works, and how you can get started with it today itself.
-We’ll cover everything there is to cover about this game-changing deep learning library and also take up a really cool case study to see PyTorch in action.
+We’ll cover everything there is to cover about this game-changing deep learning framework and also take up a really cool case study to see PyTorch in action.

 Part II and III of this series are now live, and you can access them here: